Projects

 Blog

 I'm a software engineer living near Oxford, UK.
-I studied Information and Computer Engineering at Cambridge University, and I now work at Oxford Ionics developing high-performance quantum computers.
+I studied Information and Computer Engineering at Cambridge University.
+I work at Oxford Ionics developing high-performance quantum computers, writing Rust and Python.

 Previously I've worked at Perspectum writing C++ for medical image diagnostic tools, and at CMR Surgical where I wrote bare metal embedded C for next generation surgical robots.